Reviews You Can Rely On

 Our sleeping pad testing is divided across five rating metrics:

-• Warmth tests (25% of overall score weighting)
+• Comfort (30% of overall score weighting)

-• Weight tests (25% weighting)
+• Weight (30% weighting)

-• Packed size tests (15% weighting)
+• Packed Size (10% weighting)

-• Durability tests (10% weighting)
+• Construction Quality (10% weighting)

-This review is crafted by outdoor educator and guide Jessica Haist.
+This review is crafted by outdoor educator and guide, Jessica Haist.
 Jessica holds a Master's Degree in Adventure Education from Prescott College in Arizona.
 Originally from Canada, Jessica moved to the US from her native Toronto and now resides in Mammoth Lakes, CA, where she avidly engages in several outdoor pursuits, including climbing, backpacking, mountain biking, and skiing.

 Analysis and Test Results